alexrainman/ModernHttpClient/README.md

 Hostname Verifier callback parameter has been removed from NativeMessageHandler constructor.
 Use "verifyHostnameCallback" static property instead.

-At your Android project and before creating the NativeMessageHandler instance:
+In your Android project and before creating the NativeMessageHandler instance:

 ```cs
 NativeMessageHandler.verifyHostnameCallback = (hostname, session) =>